kanidm/kanidm/designs/kanidm-trust.rst

 authentications.
 If a URL is not available, we move to the next URL (failover)

 We could consider in-memory caching these values, but then we have to consider the cache expiry and management of this data.
-Additionally types like TOTP aren't cachable.
+Additionally types like TOTP aren't cacheable.
 I think we should avoid caching in these cases.

 Auth Scenarios